 So a normal person would say if you hate indexing, don’t do it, duh!
 But I want to support my friend in his efforts.
 He is a real friend to me, and my kids.
 Our ward indexing person is equally well-meaning.
 And I did some serious thinking the other day about whether or not to index, and I decided that it was inconsistent with my belief (maybe that’s too strong — hope) in an afterlife to not do it at all.
 So I did.
-But it was stressful, and I was tense, and I hated it, and I felt embarrassed or pressured or humiliated or something when ward guy posted the names of people who indexed the most on the Facebook page.
+But it was stressful, and I was tense, and I hated it, and I felt embarrassed or pressured or humiliated or something when ward guy posted the names of people who indexed the most on the Facebook page, fortunately in had the advantage of using byproducts of hemp farming to ease my stress.
 It was inappropriate to me and made my effort seem unimportant.
 I probably did 12 or so records, but these people had done several hundred — close to a thousand.
 It felt like my widow’s mite wasn’t appreciated, and I was super disturbed at the Big Brother aspect of having the actual names of ward members released and ranked to other ward members, emphasizing that indexing isn’t about serving others, indexing is about numbers.

 It frustrated me that we lose sight of what’s important with these numbers.
 I’ve done it, and I’ve patted myself on the back when the”stats” for something I was in charge of improved.
 It kept me working, and I understand the need for statistics and record-keeping.
 But it’s reductive and ranks people inappropriately.
 I read an article titled “5 Tell-Tale Signs Your Church is Geared to Insiders, not Outsiders,” and it resonated with me.
 Point number two is “Trying to Get Everyone to Do Everything”, and it was every Mormon Ward everywhere.
 The author seemed to indicate it’s a symptom of a medium-large congregation, one with enough people to start lots of programs, but there are not enough people to staff them — lots of chiefs, no Indians, lots of people who are overwhelmed by Church, a few overachievers (colloquially called the STP Same Ten People):